MustardTek/visual-doorbell-jacdac/README.md

 ### 2. Print the 3D Printable components

-All of the 3D print files can be found in the [3D Print Files) folder.
+All of the 3D print files can be found in the [3D Print Files](https://github.com/username/repoName/somePathTo/myExampleCode) folder

 ### 3. Assemble the Visual Doorbell